ramit21/golang-poc/README.md

 3) Execute the command 'go build' to create the executable

-4) Run the executable: 'golang-poc'
+4) Run the executable: 'm.exe'

 5) Run the executable passing runtime arguments: 'golang-poc -name=Your_name'